 What is royalty-free music?

-In this article we will try to dispel all misunderstandings, explain the essence of royalty-free music as clearly as possible, and give answers to the most frequently asked questions.
+In this article, we will try to dismiss all misconceptions and explain what royalty-free music is about.
+Even more, we'll also give the answers to some of the most frequently asked questions, too.

 What does royalty-free music mean?

-The most important condition is that you can't sell or distribute the music track as it is, and you can’t sell or distribute projects that contain this track if the main value of these projects is the music track itself.
+The most important condition that you need to consider is that you can't resell or distribute isolated music tracks, and you can’t sell or distribute projects if the primary value of these projects is the music track itself.

 How does royalty-free music work?

-To start using royalty-free music in most cases, you need to choose and buy the proper license that will give you all the necessary rights to use the music and cover all your needs.
-There are also royalty-free music tracks that you can use for free, some may be in the public domain, others may be distributed under a Сreative Сommons license or without a license at all.
+So that you can start using any royalty-free music track, you need to choose and buy a suitable license that'll give you all the necessary rights to use the music for your project.
+Although there are royalty-free music tracks that come for free, some are only available in the public domain, which means that everyone can use them.
+Meanwhile, other free music tracks are under a Creative Commons license or without any license at all.

-If you want to use music for commercial purposes such as monetization of online video, advertising on radio or TV, etc. we recommend buying a license that will cover this use.
-This license will be proof that you use the music legally and will protect you in the event of claims from third parties.
+If you want to use the music for commercial purposes such as monetization of online video, advertising on radio, or T.V., it's highly advisable to buy a license which will be proof that you have the legal right to use it and will protect you from any claims coming from third parties.

-Some authors allow using their music for free in online videos, even with monetization, if you specify the author's name in the description of the video or put a link to their website, music track page, or social network profile, this is one of the Creative Commons license options.
+Meanwhile, some authors allow others to use their music for free in online videos, even when using it for monetization, as long as you specify the author's name in the description of the video or put a link to their website, social media pages, or social network profile.
+It's a critical provision included in the Creative Commons license options.

-But if you want to use music for non-commercial purposes, such as an educational project, family home video, online video without monetization, etc. You can use royalty-free music that does not require to buy a license for non-commercial use.
+But if you're planning to use the music track for non-commercial purposes, such as an educational project, family home video, or any other online video without monetization, you can use the royalty-free music that does not require you to buy a license like Creative Commons or Public Domain.